Timofei-Rusalev/clustering-sae-project/README.md

    *Why*: Sheds light on how the model shifts its internal resources, loses old knowledge, and develops new skills.
    *Prototype*: Capture cluster evolution trajectories with Optimal Transport for the baseline and multiple checkpoints (e.g., 10%, 50%, 100%), and measure changes in cluster sizes, the emergence and disappearance of clusters, and overall split/merge dynamics.

+---

+Ideas related in one way or another to the clustering of CAE features are presented in the articles:

+- Engels, Joshua, et al., "Not all language model features are one-dimensionally linear", arXiv preprint arXiv:2405.14860 (2024).
+- Lan, Michael, et al., "Sparse autoencoders reveal universal feature spaces across large language models", arXiv preprint arXiv:2410.06981 (2024).
+- Li, Yuxiao, et al., "The geometry of concepts: Sparse autoencoder feature structure", Entropy 27.4 (2025): 344.
+- Xu, Yang, et al., "Tracking the feature dynamics in llm training: A mechanistic study", arXiv preprint arXiv:2412.17626 (2024).

+The approach and results presented in this repository project do not have significant overlap with these works and represent a new separate result.

+---

 ## Hardware & Software Prerequisites